MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/faq/processing-refunds.md

     - Full and partial refunds
     - [Pay later refunds](/payment-methods/pay-later/) **not** supported

-When doing a refund through the PrestaShop [backend](/glossaries/multisafepay-glossary/#backend) it will automatically process this refund through the MultiSafepay API.
-If you choose to use a voucher refund, it will not process this refund through the MultiSafepay API.
+Refunds initiated in your PrestaShop [backend](/glossaries/multisafepay-glossary/#backend) are automatically processed via our API, **except** for voucher refunds.